 Theories of bilingualism

 Globalization and constant contact between different peoples and cultures often require individuals to speak more than one language.
 In many countries, knowledge of another language—especially English, which is considered a particularly prestigious language—is a prerequisite for many professions.
-If an individual prefers not to wait for a translation of a particular book that is not written in her mother tongue, for instance, she needs to master more than one language (Cardozo, 2011, p.190).
+If an individual prefers not to wait for a translation of a particular book that is not written in her mother tongue, for instance, she needs to master more than one language.
 Today, it is not unusual for people to strive to become bilingual (or multilingual), and parents are increasingly concerned that their children learn other languages.
-As a result, bilingualism (or multilingualism) has been broadly discussed and has attracted considerable interest from scholars in various parts of the world (Cardozo, 2011, p.190).
+As a result, bilingualism (or multilingualism) has been broadly discussed and has attracted considerable interest from scholars in various parts of the world.

 However, the concept of bilingualism does not have a single definition.
 Many scholars have defined this phenomenon, and it is likely that more will do so in the future.
-(Cardozo, 2011, pp.191-193) Bloomfield argues that only those with native control of two languages are considered bilinguals, a definition that excludes those whose second language is not well developed (e.g. those starting to learning a new language) or cases where people shift to a new language (such as immigrants) and "forget" their mother tongue in order to adopt a second language.
-In the case of immigrants, the native language is often rendered useless, because they have moved to a country where it is not spoken and have to communicate in the language of the new country (Bloomfield, 1933, p.50).
-Mackey considers bilingualism to be the alternate use of two or more languages by the same individual (Mackey, 1962, p.22), while Weinreich has a definition similar to Mackey's, arguing that bilingualism is the practice of alternately using two languages (Weinreich, 1964, p.1).
-Meanwhile, Grosjean defines bilingualism as the regular use of two (or more) languages, and bilinguals as those who need and use two (or more) languages in their everyday lives (Grosjean 1992, p.51).
+Bloomfield argues that only those with native control of two languages are considered bilinguals, a definition that excludes those whose second language is not well developed (e.g. those starting to learning a new language) or cases where people shift to a new language (such as immigrants) and "forget" their mother tongue in order to adopt a second language.
+In the case of immigrants, the native language is often rendered useless, because they have moved to a country where it is not spoken and have to communicate in the language of the new country.
+Mackey considers bilingualism to be the alternate use of two or more languages by the same individual, while Weinreich has a definition similar to Mackey's, arguing that bilingualism is the practice of alternately using two languages.
+Meanwhile, Grosjean defines bilingualism as the regular use of two (or more) languages, and bilinguals as those who need and use two (or more) languages in their everyday lives.
 According to Wei, the term "bilingual" primarily describes someone who has two languages.
 People present varying degrees of proficiency, and that this has to be taken into consideration.
-Wei emphasizes the widely-held idea that not only those who live in multilingual countries exhibit bilingualism or multilingualism (Wei, 2000, p.6).
+Wei emphasizes the widely-held idea that not only those who live in multilingual countries exhibit bilingualism or multilingualism.
 Moreover, not all residents of nations where two or more languages have full official recognition (e.g. Canada, Belgium, and Finland) are bilinguals.
-In Canada, for instance, just 3% of Canadians are officially bilingual, i.e. they speak both Canada's official languages of English and French (Harding & Riley, 2003).
+In Canada, for instance, just 3% of Canadians are officially bilingual, i.e. they speak both Canada's official languages of English and French.

-Hamers and Blanc argue that bilingualism refers to the state of linguistic community in which two languages are in contact, with the result that two codes can be used in the same interaction, and that a number of individuals are bilinguals (Hamers & Blanc, 2005, p.6).
+Hamers and Blanc argue that bilingualism refers to the state of linguistic community in which two languages are in contact, with the result that two codes can be used in the same interaction, and that a number of individuals are bilinguals.
 Butler and Hakuta, however, define bilinguals as individuals or groups of people who obtain communicative skills and various degrees of proficiency in oral and/or written forms in order to interact with speakers of one or more languages in a given society.
-Accordingly, bilingualism can be defined as psychological and social states of individuals or groups of people that result from interactions via language in which two or more linguistic codes (including dialects) are used for communication (Butler & Hakuta, 2006, p.115).
+Accordingly, bilingualism can be defined as psychological and social states of individuals or groups of people that result from interactions via language in which two or more linguistic codes (including dialects) are used for communication.